shlomi-noach/awesome-mysql/CONTRIBUTING.md

 - If e-book, must be free (as in free beer) and without commitment from the user (e.g. no requirement to enter personal details, no requirement to login with social network ID, etc.)
 - Likewise, all other resources (websites etc.), must all be open to all and must not require payment nor registration/credentials.
+  - The only exception being Newsletters, where an email address is required by definition.
+Newsletters are accepted under the condition that an email address is their *only requirement*.
 - This is not the place for slides, videos, specific blog posts, specific SQL queries.
 Will possibly open a dedicated list for these.
 - Avoid politics and religious wars.